 What are the other health issues?

-A major concern of consuming fruit juice can be dental decay.
+A significant concern of consuming fruit juice can be dental decay.
 Fruit naturally contains high amounts of vitamin C – also known as ascorbic acid, which can erode teeth enamel.
 The high concentration of sugar can also lead to dental decay if dental hygiene habits are poor.
 Lingering sugar on the teeth creates an ideal environment for bacteria to eat away at tooth enamel.
 For this reason, the Australian Dental Association recommends that parents limit their child’s fruit juice intake and dilute it down with tap water to a 50:50 mix.

 So, what should my child be drinking?

-The Healthy Kids Association recommends tap water be the first drink of choice second to reduced fat milk, with one small glass (125ml) of 99% fruit juice being allowed daily for all ages.
+The Healthy Kids Association recommends tap water be the first drink of choice second to reduced-fat milk, with one small glass (125ml) of 99% fruit juice being allowed daily for all ages.